naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

             - http://localhost:4200
 ```

+This configuration

-This configuration sets the port of Embedded Server to 8084 (default is 8080) and enables CORS for the requests coming from http://localhost:4200 (Angular application).
+- sets the port of Embedded Server to 8084 (default is 8080), and
+- enables CORS for the requests coming from http://localhost:4200 (Angular application).

-Assemble the application using `mvn package` command; this will create a `greeter-api-0.1.jar` file in the `target` directory.
+Assemble the application using `mvn package` command.
+This will create a `greeter-api-0.1.jar` file in the `target` directory.

 ### Create a Docker image of the Micronaut application

 You'll notice that the Micronaut CLI also generated a `Dockerfile` for the application.
-Open it and edit the base image from `adoptopenjdk/openjdk11-openj9:jdk-11.0.1.13-alpine-slim` to `adoptopenjdk:11-jre-openj9`. `Dockerfile` should now appear as follows.
+Open it and edit the base image from `adoptopenjdk/openjdk11-openj9:jdk-11.0.1.13-alpine-slim` to `adoptopenjdk:11-jre-openj9`.
+That's because we just need to launch a JAR file on a Java runtime; we don't need the entire JDK to do this.

 ```dockerfile
 FROM adoptopenjdk:11-jre-openj9